10 Under The Radar Watch Brands You Should Know

 Narrative matters in watches.
 The right origin story is more valuable than anything a marketing budget can dream up, and William Wood has a great one.

-The brand, founded in 2016 by Johnny Garrett, is named after Garrett’s late grandfather who was served in the fire service for over 25 years.
+The British watchmaker, founded in 2016 by Johnny Garrett, is named after Garrett’s late grandfather who was served in the fire service for over 25 years.
 Garrett wanted to find a way to keep his grandfather’s memory alive and to honour the work done by the men and women of the fire service – and so William Wood was formed.

 This brand doesn’t just bear his grandfather’s name – every watch has a bit of fire service history in it, whether that’s a crown made from a melted 1920s brass fire helmet or straps made from upcycled firehoses from regions around the UK and the Fire Department of New York.